barichd/brailleorch/borframework.md

 If a note in a chord is parenthesized, just place the sign around that note or interval sign.
 If an non-note object such as accidental, articulation or ornament is parenthesized, the sign is put around that symbol.

 Interval direction in braille music means both the direction of intervals in the chord and the order of voices in a part.
 So, when altering interval direction, voice order must also be considered.
 For example, in piano music, right-hand part is usually read downwards, so the order of voices must be voice 1, 2, etc. The left-hand takes the opposite way, thus read upwards and the order of voices is 2, 1, etc. In orchestral music, we usually request for the same direction for all instruments, so left-hand part must be processed the same as right-hand part.

 When a voice in a part has no rest but a "forward" command, we must add rest(s) according to the duration(s).
 Normally these rests are not shown in print, but in braille they are needed for reference.
 So we must add dot 5 before them to tell the readers they are "added".
 See below.

+Tuplet implementation points:
+1\.
+A simple tuplet will just have a time-modification tag to determine the numberof tuplet, e.g., 3 against 2 for a triplet.
+2\.
+Sometimes there are nested tuplets, in which "tuplet number" is used.
+In this case, we must take this value instead of time-modification.
+E.g., in a group of 3 eighths (8th triplet), there's an eighth which consists of a 16th triplet (3 16ths).
+In this case, 9 against 4 is used for such 16ths, and we must take "tuplet number", otherwise we'll get these 16ths transcribed with incorrect tuplet indications.
+Note that in nested tuplets, the sign for non-toplevel triplet is dots 456,25,3.

 There are two kinds of in-accord signs  for voice writing in braille--full measure and part measure in-accords.
 We should let the software to determine which one is needed.
 When there's a voice not occupy the whole measure, we should find a correct point to let the adjacent voice to use part-measure in-accord.
 For example, the upper voice has a half and two quarters, while the lower has just one quarter at beat 1, and the rest of the measure is "forwarded" by the "forward" command.
 Then we can break the measure by two halves, use part-measure in-accord at  the first  part, and add a quarter rest with dot 5 after the quarter note.

 Points of braille line break:
 Break during the music within a bar must have a music hyphen (dot 5) at the end of the line, except there's a full-measure in-accord sign, division sign for part-measure in-accord, or it occurs between two words of a text block or after a long text block.
 When the break occurs during the music, it's better to split the line at the beginning of a beat.
 If it's impossible, for example, a dotted quarter note is here, simply break  after it.
-When there are grouped short notes (16th and below), the break should not interrupt the break, unless there's a long tuplet with large number of notes.
-In such a case, grouping must be disabled.
+When there are grouped short notes (16th and below), the break should not interrupt the grouping, unless there's a long tuplet with large number of notes.
+In the latter case, grouping must be disabled.
+Also, we can co`nsider subdivision of beams for breaks for very short notes (usually 32ndss and below).
 If the line breaks after a word in long text block, music hyphen is not needed.
 Although a text block is treated as one "words" element in Musicxml, we must allow the software to add line breaks smartly, or allow manual line breaks, while still keeping the whole block as one object in BMML.
 Then BMML must contain a line break command on the braille side.

 There are two kinds of glissando lines in notation.
 One is a "gliss." with a sliding line, mainly placed during two notes, tagged as "glissando line" with start and stop values; the other is a sliding line which cross all notes it applies to, with no "gliss." indication, marked as "slide line" with start and stop values.
 In braille, both can be transcribed as dots 4,1.
 When two notes are applied, the sign is placed between two or three notes and after slur; when more than three notes are applied, place dots 4,1,3 after the first note (start) and dots 6,4,1 after the penultimate note.